All Episodes

 Rush, thanks for taking my call.

-You got your radio Mike, if you got your radio on out there.
+Mike, have you got your radio on out there?

 I'm sorry.

-You have a civic responsibility to get it from more than one source, and as many sources as possible, because how else do you know if you're getting accurate information?
+You have a civic responsibility to get it from more than one source and as many sources as possible, because how else do you know if you're getting accurate information?

-In the spring of 2004, John Kerry was in Toledo speaking to uh a UAW hall full of people.
+If you let me use an example, in the spring of 2004, John Kerry was in Toledo speaking to a UAW hall full of people.

-A woman got up at the end of the meeting and said, uh, Mr. Kerry, this war is all about Halliburton and oil.
+A woman got up at the end of the meeting and said, Mr. Kerry, this war is all about Halliburton and oil.

 And George Bush is in Iraq killing innocent women and children and babies.